lucapette/lucapette.github.com/_posts/2017-05-30-deloominator-a-data-visualization-tool-for-sql-users.markdown

 I have planned a series of articles about the how and why of the technical choices, I think there's a lot to say, even though the project is still small.

-Please feel free to approach me with any question about `deloominator`:
+Please feel free to approach me with any questions about `deloominator`:
 [email](mailto:lucapette@gmail.com) or
 [twitter](https://twitter.com/lucapette) are the best channels!